 Even when you or your loved one suffer from a listed occupational disease, claim approval is not guaranteed.
 Injured employees must also prove that the disease resulted form work-related activity and exposure, that the exposure caused the condition, and that the employment created a greater risk of developing the condition than the risk to those who do not perform the employee’s job.

-The workers compensation attorneys of Lowe Eklund Wakefield Co., LPA proudly represent Ohio workers who have sustained injuries and developed occupational diseases while on the job.
+The workplace injury attorneys of Lowe Eklund Wakefield Co., LPA proudly represent Ohio workers who have sustained injuries and developed occupational diseases while on the job.
 We can help you collect relevant records and evidence, consult and elicit expert testimony, and present the best case possible to help you receive the benefits and assistance you need.

 If you or your loved one suffer from an occupational disease, you may be entitled to benefits or other financial assistance.
-Call or email us today for a free consultation and let us fight for you.
+Call or email us today for a free consultation and let a workplace injury attorney at our firm fight for you.

 OAJ Advocates Circle